-THE MOVIE RUN BACKWARD: FILMS BY SHARITS, FISHER AND BANNON PLUS BRUCE JACKSON & DIANE CHRISTIAN’S “CREELEY”
+THE MOVIE RUN BACKWARD: BRUCE JACKSON & DIANE CHRISTIAN’S “CREELEY” PLUS SHORT FILMS BY SHARITS, FISHER AND BANNON

 Tuesday, May 19, 7PM

 A free screening of Creeley-adjacent films complementing our exhibition, There’s Things, and the ongoing Buffalo-wide celebrations of Creeley’s centenary.
-The Movie Run Backward features four distinctly different films, each exploring time, memory and notions of ‘presence.’
+The Movie Run Backward features four distinctly different films exploring notions of time, memory and presence.

-The program opens with experimental shorts, show in 16mm, by Paul Sharits, Holly Fisher and Tony Bannon, leading into Bruce Jackson and Diane Christian’s intimate 1988 documentary, Creeley.
+The program opens with experimental short films in 16mm by Paul Sharits, Holly Fisher and Tony Bannon, leading into Bruce Jackson and Diane Christian’s 1988 documentary, Creeley.

 Glass Shadows, 1976, by Holly Fisher.
 16mm, color, sound, 13 minutes.
 A sensual formalistic diary, filmed in the early morning light of my studio.
 The primary images are of my Bolex-filming nude reflection set within window frames, a pane of glass, and light projected by the rising sun.
 The film moves forward via on-going exploration of reflected and overlapping images — sustained by light, color, and the rhythmic pulse of a leaky kitchen faucet.
 A fusion of form and subject is inevitable within a work that is the story of its making. -Holly Fisher

 Reunion, 1975, by Tony Bannon.
 16mm, color and black & white, sound, 5 minutes.
-A friendly film that deals with time: time telescoped with flickers, opened on occasion into real time sweeps and absences of image. -Tony Bannon.
-Features real-time soundtrack narration by the filmmaker’s grandmother.
+A friendly film that deals with time: time telescoped with flickers, opened on occasion into real time sweeps and absences of image. -Tony Bannon

 Creeley, 1988, by Bruce Jackson and Diane Christian.
 16mm transferred to digital video, color, sound, 59 minutes.
 An intimate film portrait of Creeley, who reads and discusses his works, plus interviews and appearances by many members of Creeley’s “company.”